-In an interview with the Kent Pilot on Wednesday, Chestertown Utilities Manager Bob Sipes called for a site investigation of the hospital oil spill where what remains of a massive heating oil spill a quarter-century ago is estimated at 80,000 gallons.
+In an interview with the Kent Pilot on Wednesday, Chestertown Utilities Manager Bob Sipes called for a site investigation of the hospital where an estimated 80,000 gallons of heating oil remains from a massive spill a quarter-century ago.

 Sipes said the purpose of a site investigation would be to assure local residents here that the oil spill no longer poses a threat to the town’s drinking water supply — before Maryland Department of the Environment grants University of Maryland Shore Regional Health permission to turn off the containment system that has kept the oil from moving 1,100 feet downslope in the direction of the drinking water plant.